simonmichael/hledger/doc/SPEC-lots.md

 Any balance assertion on the original posting is kept only on the dispose portion, which is posted last, so it is still checked after the full original quantity.

+Auto-splitting also runs in the post-balancing reclassification pass (see Processing pipeline above), so it works when the outflow amount is inferred by balancing - except with a priced fee, whose split shifts transaction value and so must happen before balancing; such entries need explicit amounts, and otherwise fail with an unbalanced-transaction error.

 This lets natural journal entries like: